Lyrics for You Can Make Him Like You as interpreted by kemekongka

 It only gets inconvenient

-When you want to get high alone
+When you wanna get high alone

 You don't have to know how to get home

-Let your boyfriend tell the driver the best way to go
+Let your boyfriend tell the driver the best way to go,

 You don't have to know the inspiring people